techidaily/site-facebook/source/_posts/digital-harmony-taking-leisinasse-using-facebook-timer.md

  You can only use this feature to track your Facebook activity for individual accounts.
 So, if you use multiple Facebook accounts, you need to carefully allocate the total time between them.

- With the Facebook app, you can[switch between multiple Facebook accounts](https://www.makeuseof.com/tag/quickly-switch-facebook-profiles/) and easily set a time limit for each.
+ With the Facebook app, you can [switch between multiple Facebook accounts](https://www.makeuseof.com/tag/quickly-switch-facebook-profiles/) and easily set a time limit for each.

 ## Use Daily Time Reminder Alert to Limit Your Facebook Usage